3C0D/obsidian-explorer-shortcuts/README.md

 - **Explorer-Editor Synergy**: Use arrow keys to browse files in the explorer, automatically displaying them in the editor.
 Right/left arrows reveal or collapse folders, enhancing file structure visualization.

 - **One-Key Actions**: Perform common file operations (rename, create, delete) with single key presses.

+## Quick Help

+Press **h** while hovering over the file explorer to display a modal with a reminder of all available shortcuts.

 ## Why Use Explorer Shortcuts?